neo-ngd/NEO-Tutorial/smartContract/Development_set_up.md

 ## Environment
 For smart contract using C#, the best way is to develop with a local development environment with a IDE which supporte the NEO smart contract.
 Luckily, NEO is prepareing a number of tools that achieve this.
 The only requirement for that is the operating system of your computer is Windows, prefered Windows 10 64 bit.

-For non-windows users, such as MAC and Linux users, the best choicee is to use the online editor and compiler which is more convenient for smart contract developing and deopyinng.
-This will be detailed in this [document]().
+For non-windows users, such as MAC and Linux users, the best choice is to use the online editor and compiler which is more convenient for smart contract developing and deopyinng.
+This will be detailed in this [document](https://medium.com/neweconolab/with-neoray-neo-smart-contract-development-has-never-been-easier-edad41cc3ae6).